Child Magazine is a positive, grounded, open-minded, subscriber-supported digital

 formatting.
 If you are also submitting photos, please attach them

 separately and do not embed them in the article.
-All articles will
+If required, your article will

 be edited for spelling, punctuation, grammar, clarity, space, and